DUI Defense Lawyers in Philadelphia, PA

 Our legal systems are not perfect.
 In any system, there is always the risk of an unjust result at trial.
 Trials can also be very stressful and expensive.
 Therefore, even the innocent have good reason to want ARD in many cases.

-Contact the Experienced DUI & ARD Lawyers at Krasner & Long
+Contact the Experienced DUI & ARD Lawyer Lloyd Long

-The attorneys at Krasner & Long, LLC have had great success for many years in achieving ARD and other diversionary program outcomes in many contexts – DUI’s, Retail Thefts, Public Intoxication, Public Urination, Possession of Marijuana, Disorderly Conduct, Obstruction of the Highway, Domestic Abuse Assaults, Theft, etc.
+The attorneys at the Law Office of Lloyd Long has had great success for many years in achieving ARD and other diversionary program outcomes in many contexts – DUI’s, Retail Thefts, Public Intoxication, Public Urination, Possession of Marijuana, Disorderly Conduct, Obstruction of the Highway, Domestic Abuse Assaults, Theft, etc.

-In addition, the attorneys at Krasner & Long, LLC have had excellent success in achieving ARD and other diversionary program outcomes where the charges were much more serious and unusual and where defendants had their futures on the line.
+In addition, Lloyd Long has had excellent success in achieving ARD and other diversionary program outcomes where the charges were much more serious and unusual and where defendants had their futures on the line.

 For example, a graduate student suffered a head injury while intoxicated and was accused of Aggravated Assault on two EMT’s and a police officer in three separate criminal cases arising from the same incident.
-After careful accumulation of evidence, and one rejection from ARD, Krasner & Long attorneys succeeded in getting their client admitted to the ARD Program, which was successfully completed.
+After careful accumulation of evidence, and one rejection from ARD, Lloyd Long succeeded in getting their client admitted to the ARD Program, which was successfully completed.

 Our History of Success